mgood7123/TempFile/README.md

 the platform spacific handle can be obtained with `get_handle`

-the absolute path to the temporary file can be obtained via `path`
+the absolute path to the temporary file can be obtained via `get_path`

+the handle and path are automatically cleaned up when the `TempFile` object goes out of scope

 # internals